 Ian Reid is back at his computer station this week and that is good news for blog readers.
 He wrote a piece at The Real Story last October that is worth reexamination because the subject of defective journalism continues to be an issue at the forefront.

 Bloggers have covered stories ignored in the mainstream media in favour of claptrap and drivel.
-There may be no better example than this rewrite of a Fraser Institute press release claiming Gordon Campbell was one of Canada’s finest money-managers.
+There may be no better example than a Vancouver Sun rewrite of a Fraser Institute press release claiming Gordon Campbell was one of Canada’s finest money-managers.
 The article was prepared by a Montreal based Postmedia hack who seemingly made no effort to verify any claim made by the widely discredited propagandists.
 Sun writer Don Cayo presented it in his blog too.
-Not surprisingly, reader comments take opposite views.
+Not surprisingly, reader comments (now removed) take opposite views.

 Journalists guided by agendas other than honest and objective reporting may enjoy positions too prominent in BC political debates so it is in the public interest to hold media members accountable for their failures and inadequacies.
 Since mainstream properties won’t allow this conversation on their platforms, the online world becomes the appropriate forum.
 Writing for his audience of marketing strategists, blogger Paul Gillen had this interesting comment on new channels:

 In order for traditional media to avoid irrelevance, they must face tough questions about the value they bring to the market.
 You should be pressing the issue.

 Traditional media’s value has long been based upon “The Audience,” that mysterious and protected collection of people who have agreed to enter into a trusted relationship with the media company.
 But today the audience dictates the terms of engagement.
 You won’t find them on circulation lists anymore.
 They gather in Google search results, on LinkedIn, special-interest Web sites and anywhere else they choose.

 It’s not bloggers vs. newspaper reporters.
 It’s good journalism vs. bad.